vectordotdev/vector/website/docs/reference/sources/docker.md

 ### include_containers

-A list of container ids to match against when filtering running containers.
-This will attempt to match the container id from the beginning meaning you do not need to include the whole id but just the first few characters.
-If no containers ids are provided, all containers will be included.
+A list of container IDs _or_ names to match against.
+Prefix matches are supported, meaning you can supply just the first few characters of the container ID or name.
+If not provided, all containers will be included.

 </Field>